MsterDC/SPA2Net/CONFIG.md

 * --sa_lr: learning rate of self-attention module, defalut is `0.005` on CUB, `0.001` on ILSVRC.
 * --sa_use_edge: using edge-encoding or not, 'True' or 'False', default is 'True'.
 * --sa_edge_weight: weight of edge-encoding when add with attention weight.
 Default is 1.
 * --sa_edge_stage: specifing the features from certain stages to calculate edge-encoding.
+Default is '4,5'.
 * --sa_start: epoch to add SA module for training, default is 20 on CUB, 3 on ILSVRC.
 * --sa_head: the number of multi-heads of SA module, default is 8.
 * --sa_neu_num: channel number of SA module.
 Default is 512 in VGG16.